abhishek-kumar-code/Redfish_Public/Specification.md

 Resource types are defined within a namespace in the OData Schema representations.
 The namespace is defined through a `Schema` element that contains attributes for declaring the `Namespace` and local `Alias` for the schema.

-The Odata Schema element is a child of the `DataServices` element, which is a child of the [Edmx](#schema-documents) element.
+The OData Schema element is a child of the `DataServices` element, which is a child of the [Edmx](#schema-documents) element.

 ~~~xml
   <edmx:DataServices>